 - 4. In order to meet the solar set-aside requirements of the North Carolina Renewable Energy and Energy Efficiency Portfolio Standard (REPS), G.S.
 62-133.8(d), there is a need for Duke to acquire solar energy.
 Duke's proposed construction of 10 MW of solar PV generating facilities is an appropriate method for meeting a portion of this statutory requirement. - 5.
 In addition to developing its program for construction of solar PV facilities on its own system, Duke also issued a request for proposals (RFP) which was open to bidders who could provide at least 2 MW of bundled renewable generation and renewable energy certificates (RECs).
 The RFP was not open to bidders with a capacity of less than 2 MW, to bidders offering RECs separately from the associated electric energy, or to providers of solar thermal energy. - 6.
 The lowest solar bid submitted in response to Duke's RFP was from SunEdison.
 Duke has entered into a contract to purchase the energy and RECs offered by SunEdison. - 7.
 Duke received numerous other solar bids in response to its RFP, many of which were priced lower per MWh than the estimated costs of Duke's program. - 8.
-Duke, as a public utility, is required to follow certain tax normalization requirements with respect to the treatment of federal energy investment tax credits.
-The bidders responding to Duke's RFP are not public utilities and are not subject to these tax normalization requirements. - 9.
 Duke employed an engineering firm, Black & Veatch, to analyze, in part, the bids submitted in response to its RFP.
-Duke had a reasonable opportunity to enter into contracts for solar energy and RECs from bidders in addition to SunEdison at a price lower than Duke's estimated costs for its program. - 10.
-Duke anticipates that, in addition to simply providing solar energy to meet the REPS requirements, the program will provide certain additional benefits which it believes cannot be obtained through a purchase from a third party.
+Duke had a reasonable opportunity to enter into contracts for solar energy and RECs from bidders in addition to SunEdison at a price lower than Duke's estimated costs for its program. - 9.
+Duke anticipates that, in addition to simply providing solar energy to meet the REPS requirements, the program will provide certain additional benefits which it believes cannot be obtained through a purchase from a third party. (collectively, "Broader Benefits").
 These additional benefits include enabling Duke to develop competency as an owner of solar renewable assets; to leverage volume purchases; to build relationships with solar PV developers, manufacturers and installers; to gain experience with the installation and operation of various types of solar distributed generation (DG) facilities; and to evaluate the impact of such facilities on its electric system.
 In addition, Duke expects that the program will help it to understand the types of DG facilities desired by customers, promote the commercialization of solar facilities in North Carolina, and fill knowledge gaps so as to enable successful, widespread deployment of solar PV technologies.
-Moreover, Duke notes that, if it owns solar generating facilities, it will not be entirely dependent on purchases from outside entities to meet the solar requirements contained in the REPS. - 11.
-Duke should not be required to make reports to the Commission on the information it gathers from the solar PV facilities installed in connection with the program or to gather comparable information from solar PV facilities owned by others.
+Moreover, Duke notes that, if it owns solar generating facilities, it will not be entirely dependent on purchases from outside entities to meet the solar requirements contained in the REPS.